Karl-Fredrik Norrback

-Karl-Fredrik Norrback (born 1972) is a Swedish medical doctor and researcher.
+Karl-Fredrik Norrback is a Swedish medical doctor and researcher.
 He is an associate Professor of Experimental Psychiatry and researcher at the department of Clinical Sciences, Unit of Psychiatry, Umeå University, Sweden.

 Education

-He received his PhD in Medicine at Umeå University, Sweden at the Department of Medical Biosciences in 2000 and his MD at Umeå University, Sweden in 2004.
+He received his PhD in medicine at Umeå University, Sweden at the Department of Medical Biosciences in 2000 and his MD at Umeå University, Sweden in 2004.

 Research

-Norrback's work has mostly been connected to the Betula project, a longitudinal multiple outcome research project, which in 2005 was appointed as one of the leading research environments in Sweden by the Swedish Research Council, and the Northern Sweden psychiatric multiple outcomes studies lead by Professor Rolf Adolfsson, Umeå University.
+Norrback's work has mostly been connected to the Betula project, a longitudinal multiple outcome research project, which in 2005 was appointed as one of the leading research environments in Sweden by the Swedish Research Council, and the Northern Sweden psychiatric multiple outcomes studies led by Professor Rolf Adolfsson, Umeå University.

 Telomerase and telomere biology

 Norrback has performed research into the roles of telomerase activity and telomere length regulation in immune cells and its malignant counterparts.